Infineon/mtb-example-btsdk-ble-throughput/README.md

 Install a terminal emulator if you don't have one.
 Instructions in this document use [Tera Term](https://ttssh2.osdn.jp/index.html.en).

-To use a Windows PC as the Bluetooth&reg; LE Central device for the GATT Server throughput application, install [CySmart host emulation tool](https://www.cypress.com/documentation/software-and-drivers/cysmart-bluetooth-le-test-and-debug-tool).
-You will also need [CY5677 CySmart Bluetooth&reg; LE 4.2 USB dongle](https://www.cypress.com/documentation/development-kitsboards/cy5677-cysmart-bluetooth-low-energy-ble-42-usb-dongle).

-To use an iOS or Android smartphone as the Bluetooth&reg; LE Central device, download the CySmart app.
-Scan the following QR codes from your mobile phone to download the CySmart app.
+To use an iOS or Android smartphone as the Bluetooth&reg; LE Central device, download the LightBlue app.
+Scan the following QR codes from your mobile phone to download the LightBlue app.

 ![](images/qr.png)